rajeshsudharsan/AgenticAI/README.md

 What you need to run the Code:

-1) Open AI API Key
+1) Open AI API Key ( Any Model can be used.
+Good Reasoniong model will give good result)
 2) Google SERP API KEY
 3) Google Places API KEY
 4) OPEN WeatherMap API KEY